 Address: Gislöv by, 23191 Trelleborg

-Gislöv church is one of Söderslätt’s best preserved churches from the Middle Ages, the oldest parts dates from the 12th century.
+Gislöv church is one of Söderslätt’s best preserved churches from the Middle Ages, the oldest parts date from the 12th century.

-The original font descends from year 1656 and is the oldest inventory in the church.
-In year 1936 the vaults were reconstructed.
-They are richly decorated with frescoes and date from the 15th and 16th centuries.
-The renovation restored the church almost entirely in the condition it had been 500 years earlier.
+The font in the church is the original one from 1656, which makes it the oldest inventory in the church.
+In 1936 the vaults were reconstructed, to bring back the rich decorations of frescoes from the 15th and 16th centuries.
+The renovation restored the church almost entirely to its original condition from 500 years earlier.

 The altar piece is from the first half of the 17th century, as is the pulpit.
 In the triumphal arch hangs a crucifix that dates to the 1300s.